 Below are a few tips to keep in mind as you get your small business up and running, or as you continue to achieve success:

 To protect your content, you’ll need to know how much it’s worth.
-That means you’ll need to record how much you paid for the supplies, materials, equipment or machinery you have, as well as how much you’d receive if you sold the finished goods.
+That means you’ll need to record how much you paid for the supplies, materials, equipment or machinery you have, as well as how much it'll cost to replace them.
 If you own a building or office, the building itself is not included as part of the “content.”

 Do you keep your supplies in a warehouse, a store, or your basement?
 Are your finished goods located near a water source that could overflow?
 Is your home office in a safe part of town?
 The location of your contents will affect how safe they are and how much protection you’ll need to keep your business going if they are damaged or stolen.